brianadams2337/acme-shop-flo/.changeset/wet-kangaroos-pay.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Wishlist: Overhaul wishlist implementation and design to be aligned with the rest of the application
+**\[Wishlist\]** We overhauled the wishlist implementation and design align with the new design language of the Storefront Boilerplate

 - Removes unnecessary tracking from other pages
 - Improves grid handling for the Wishlist